claudio-sensedia/game-data/README.md

 ## Infrastructure Requisites

-You need a rabbitmq up and running to up the service, we recommend using docker container
+You need a rabbitmq and mongoDB to up the service, we recommend using docker container

 The following command can help you to spin up a fresh rabbitmq container

 ``docker run -d --name rabbitmq -p 15672:15672 -p 5672:5672 rabbitmq:3.7.0-management-alpine``

+The following command can help you to spin up a fresh mongoDB container ``docker run --name mongo -d -p 27017:27017 mongo``